Hotel Del Coronado Cabana Rental

 Cabana rentals come with the use of a beach chair and umbrella or a queen-sized daybed.

 Chair or Daybed

-Choose between a beach chair (with an umbrella) or a daybed.
+Choose between Hotel Del beach chair rentals (with an umbrella) or a daybed.
 Chairs come with comfy cushions and towel service.
 Staff is on hand to move your umbrella as the sun’s rays do.

 Food, Drink & Towel Service